pjavadi84/fyrfly-rails-api/README.md

 This rails api is served as a backend api for fyrfly.
 It consists of:

 ### MODELS:
+- User:
+This user has registration and session functionalities and can create his rides.
+A user has many rides

 - Ride:
 A ride is provided by the provider.
 A ride belongs to a provider.

-- Provider:
-A user who provide ride service to users.
-A provider can have one to many rides.